DataDog/terraform-provider-datadog/docs/resources/downtime.md

 Optional:

 - `period` (Number) How often to repeat as an integer.
 For example to repeat every 3 days, select a `type` of `days` and a `period` of `3`.
 - `rrule` (String) The RRULE standard for defining recurring events.
 For example, to have a recurring event on the first day of each month, use `FREQ=MONTHLY;INTERVAL=1`.
 Most common rrule options from the iCalendar Spec are supported.
 Attributes specifying the duration in RRULE are not supported (for example, `DTSTART`, `DTEND`, `DURATION`).
+Only applicable when `type` is `rrule`.
 - `until_date` (Number) The date at which the recurrence should end as a POSIX timestamp. `until_occurrences` and `until_date` are mutually exclusive.
 - `until_occurrences` (Number) How many times the downtime will be rescheduled. `until_occurrences` and `until_date` are mutually exclusive.
 - `week_days` (List of String) A list of week days to repeat on.
 Choose from: `Mon`, `Tue`, `Wed`, `Thu`, `Fri`, `Sat` or `Sun`.
 Only applicable when `type` is `weeks`.
 First letter must be capitalized.